chriswblake/github-copilot-lamp/docs/build-your-own.md

 <img src="components/eyes.jpg" width="200px"> | Eyes | Interchange eye inserts for the face of the LED chamber. |

-## 1 Install Software
+## 1. Install Software
 If you order the microcontrollers from the provided link, there is a good chance that 1 of the 5 boards will be bad.
 It's important to start with installing the software.

-1. Connect the microcontroller to your computer using the USB cable.
+1. Connect the microcontroller to your computer using a USB cable.
 1. Open a web browser and navigate to the [WLED install page](https://install.wled.me/).
 1. Click the **Install** button and a window will appear.
 Select the USB serial device.